Diadochi: Basileus

-After a time the king was assassinated.
-In 336 BC, at the age of 20, Alexander "received the kingship" (parelabe ten basileian).
+In 336 BC Philip was assassinated, and the 20-year-old Alexander "received the kingship" (parelabe ten basileian).
 In the same year Darius succeeded to the throne of Persia as Šâhe Šâhân, "King of Kings," which the Greeks understood as "Great King."
 The role of the Macedonian basileus was changing fast.
 Alexander's army was already multinational.
 Alexander was acquiring dominion over state after state.
 His presence on the battlefield seemed to ensure immediate victory.

 Hegemon

 When Alexander the Great died on June 10, 323 BC, he left behind a huge empire which comprised many essentially independent territories.
 Alexander's empire stretched from his homeland of Macedon itself, along with the Greek city-states that his father had subdued, to Bactria and parts of India in the east.
 It included parts of the present day Balkans, Anatolia, the Levant, Egypt, Babylonia, and most of the former Achaemenid Empire, except for some lands the Achaemenids formerly held in Central Asia.